 Bursitis is an inflammation of the bursa.
 Bursa is a small sac filled with fluid located in the joints which reduces the friction between the moving parts of the joints.
 Healthy bursa sacs of the elbows are smooth and flat.
 They hold just enough amount of fluid to allow the bones to glide smoothly when the arm is moved.

 Elbow bursitis is also known as olecranon bursitis, sometimes even as Popeye elbow.
 It is one of the most common types of bursitis.
 Elbow bursitis is an inflammation of the bursa in the elbow.
 The olecranon bursa develops usually after the age of 7.
 They are composed of a thin outer membrane which is called synovium and synovial fluid, located on the inner side.
 When this synovium gets irritated and inflamed, bursitis occurs.

 What causes Elbow Bursitis?

 The most common causes of elbow bursitis can be divided into three categories:

-- Injury of the elbow – any injury to the elbow regardless of its nature can cause a sudden bleeding and fluid build – up in the affected elbow, resulting into bursitis.
+- Injury of the elbow – any injury to the elbow regardless of its nature can cause sudden bleeding and fluid build-up in the affected elbow, resulting in bursitis.

 - Infection of the elbow – injuries at the bursa site can complicate with an infection, as well as any infection near the bursa can spread to the bursa.